DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 The overflow condition occurs when Sendmail processes incoming e-mail messages containing malformed address parameters in a field such as "From:" or "CC:".
 One of the checks to ensure that the addresses are valid is flawed, resulting in a buffer overflow condition.
 Successful attackers may exploit this vulnerability to gain root privileges on affected servers remotely.

+By exploiting the above vulnerability in SMTP user is trying to launch buffer overflow attack and he wants to create a new user in the server.(/var/log/rejectlog create user passwd and wget commands)

 **8.Did the attacker download files?
 Which ones?
 Give an analysis of those files.**

-We can analyse the `/etc/log/mainlog` to find the message about the files which were stealed by remote attacker. `wget` is one of the Linux commands which can allow the other to download files from the Internet or remote server.
+We can analyse the `/etc/log/mainlog` to find the message about the files which were downloaded by remote attacker. `wget` is one of the Linux commands which can allow the other to download files from the Internet or remote server.
 It can support  HTTP, HTTPS and FTP protocols, and can use HTTP proxy.
 For more details, please click [here](https://shapeshed.com/unix-wget/).

-After you extract the `mainlog` from the `Autopsy`, you can open it by `Notepad` and analyse it.
+After you extract the `mainlog/rejectlog` from the `Autopsy`, you can open it by `Notepad` and analyse it.
 You can find the `wget` command , target file names and target storing location.

+`/tmp/c.pl` and `/tmp/rk.tar`.

+Initially he is downloading the files but in the end para he is using rm command to remove the rk.tar file.

 ![05](/Pictures/Digital Forensics/Linux Forensics/07.png)